valeriangalliat/blog/2021/10/typescript-cannot-write-file-overwrite-input.md

 might not be a bad thing, but maybe you like the simplicity of everything being importable by default.

-## Quick and dirty hack that actually work
+## Quick and dirty hack that actually works

 To get the best of both worlds by generating `.d.ts` files next to your source `.js` files without adding extra configuration and still allowing